 Environment Scientists and Specialists

-Environment scientists and professionals apply their scientific expertise to identify dangers within a specific environment and develop strategies for mitigating or eliminating their impact.
+Environment scientists and other professionals pursuing sustainability careers apply their scientific expertise to identify dangers within a specific environment and develop strategies for mitigating or eliminating their impact.
 They collect data on food, soil, water, and air in order to identify strategies to conserve and maintain the ecosystem.

 The certification program’s objective is to recognize chemists and chemical engineers who possess a minimum level of education and/or experience and have engaged in professional career development and continuing education activities during the last one to three years.
 The program promotes a variety of strategies for practitioners to maintain and enhance their abilities.
 Additionally, it acts as a vehicle for formally recognizing educational programs and other professional activities aimed at enhancing the chemical scientist’s or engineer’s present competency in his or her specialty.